-5. Amendments shall have priority over the text to which they relate and shall be put to the vote before that text.
+6. Amendments shall have priority over the text to which they relate and shall be put to the vote before that text.

-6. If two or more mutually exclusive amendments have been tabled to the same part of a text, the amendment that departs furthest from the original text shall have priority and shall be put to the vote first.
+7. If two or more mutually exclusive amendments have been tabled to the same part of a text, the amendment that departs furthest from the original text shall have priority and shall be put to the vote first.

-7. The final vote shall be on the text as a whole, whether amended or not.
+8. The final vote shall be on the text as a whole, whether amended or not.

-Rule 25 Urgent opinions
+Rule 25 Urgent opinions and reports

-In urgent cases where a deadline set by the Council, Commission or European Parliament cannot be met under the normal procedure, and the relevant commission has adopted its draft opinion unanimously, the President shall transmit this draft opinion to the Council, Commission and European Parliament for information.
-The draft opinion shall be submitted to the following plenary session for adoption without amendment.
-All documents relating to the said opinion must testify to the urgent nature of the opinion.
+In urgent cases where a deadline set by the Council, by the Commission or by the European Parliament cannot be met under the normal procedure, and the relevant commission has adopted its draft opinion or report unanimously, the President shall transmit this draft opinion or report to the Council, to the Commission and to the European Parliament for information.
+The draft opinion or report shall be submitted to the following plenary session for adoption without amendment.
+All documents relating to the said opinion or report must testify to the urgent nature of the opinion or report.